 How are stairlifts removed?

-As with everything in life, there will come a time when circumstances change and those who have previously purchased a stairlift find they no longer need it installed in their home.
-Whatever the reason for this may be, it is important to know how your stairlift will be removed and what effect it could have on the appearance of the surrounding stairway.
+As with everything in life, there will come a time when circumstances change and those who have previously purchased a stairlift might find they no longer need it installed in their home.
+Whatever the reason for this, it is important to know how your stairlift will be removed and what effect it could have on the appearance of the top and bottom of the stairs.

 This page addresses the removal of stairlifts in detail, answering questions such as how long the process should last, who will carry it out, and what the stairs could look like once removal has been completed.